 Music, Art & Science

-- Weekly music lessons are provided by Suzuki School of Music.
+- Twice weekly music lessons are provided by Suzuki Music School.

 - Children engage in song, dance, and movement daily.

-- Open-ended activities such as painting with a brush, drawing with a pencil, doing puzzles, stringing beads, and cutting with scissors strengthen fine motor skills and allow children to express themselves creatively.
+- Everyday children express themselves creatively as well as strengthen fine motor skills with open-ended activities such as painting with a brush, writing/drawing with a pencil, doing puzzles, stringing beads and cutting with scissors.

-- Students learn about science and nature through observation, classification, prediction, and exploration.
+- Students participate in a robust science curriculum where they learn about nature through observation, classification, prediction, and exploration.

 Social & Emotional Development

-- AJLA uses the Yale Center for Emotional Intelligence RULER program to cultivate social-emotional skills.
+- All classes use the Yale Center for Emotional Intelligence RULER program to cultivate social-emotional skills.

 - Children use the “Mood Meter” each morning, and are actively encouraged to identify and express their emotions throughout the day.